RKSouth/Good_README_Generator/README.md

 ## Installation
 npm install, npm init -y
 ## Usage
 generate a readme and follow the prompts.
 If you would like to test the code you can use jest.
+If this is not enough for you please watch the video in the repo to help you.

 ## Author